gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 * lt: The value should be lower than the given value.
 * gte: The value is equal or greater than the given value.
 * lte: The value is equal or lower than the given value.
-* in: The value is equal to one of the elements in the list.
+* in: The value is equal to one of the elements in the given list.
+* or: The value pass any of the given expressions.

 The OP is entitled to change the specification to match any individual requirements.